abhisha2334/Movie-Recommender-System/README.md

 1. Select a movie: Use the dropdown in the Streamlit app to select a movie from the database.
 2. Get recommendations: The app will display the top 5 movies most similar to your selection.

-Try the live version here: [Heroku App Link](https://your-app.herokuapp.com)
+Try the live version here: [Streamlit App Link](https://movie-recommender-system-evf8lqvyip2xcjzmak9eiq.streamlit.app/)

 ---